Ghana: Geography

-Grasslands mixed with south coastal shrublands and forests dominate Ghana, with forest extending northward from the coast 320 km and eastward for a maximum of about 270 km with several locations for mining of industrial minerals and timber.
+Grasslands mixed with south coastal shrublands and forests dominate Ghana, with forest extending northward from the coast 320 km and eastward for a maximum of about 270 km with locations for mining of industrial minerals and timber.
 Ghana is home to five terrestrial ecoregions: Eastern Guinean forests, Guinean forest–savanna mosaic, West Sudanian savanna, Central African mangroves, and Guinean mangroves.
-It had a 2018 Forest Landscape Integrity Index mean score of 4.53/10, ranking it 112th globally out of 172 countries.

 The White Volta River and its tributary Black Volta, flow south through Ghana to Lake Volta, the world's third-largest reservoir by volume and largest by surface area, formed by the hydroelectric Akosombo Dam, completed in 1965.
 The Volta flows out of Lake Volta into the Gulf of Guinea.
 The northernmost part of Ghana is Pulmakong and the southernmost part of Ghana is Cape Three Points.